SatStressGUI/SatStressGUI/README.md

 SatStressGUI is currently capable of calculating and plotting Diurnal, Non-Synchronous Rotation, Obliquity, Ice Shell Volume Change, and Polar Wander stresses and is able to simulate the formation of cycloids.

-An explanation of these stresses and cycloids as well as additional references is given:
+An explanation of these stresses and cycloids as well as additional references are given:

 #Diurnal